Alan Walden: Hustler's Inc.

 In 1970, Walden resigned from PWA and started Hustler's Inc, a publishing and management company.
 He auditioned 187 bands before settling on Lynyrd Skynyrd, the 13th band he'd seen.
 "I changed my lucky number from 5 to 13," Walden later said.
 Walden worked with Lynyrd Skynyrd until 1974, during which time he published the Southern Rock classics "Freebird", "Sweet Home Alabama", "Gimme Three Steps", and "Simple Man".
+The line discussing the "money miser" in the song "Cry for the Bad Man" was a reference to Walden.
+During the time that he was their manager he had been telling the band to save money rather than spend it.
+Ronnie Van Zant later said it an interview that he regretted writing the song.
 During his time with Lynyrd Skynyrd, vocalist Ronnie Van Zant introduced Walden to up-and-coming Southern rock band Outlaws.
 Walden signed The Outlaws shortly before his separation with Lynyrd Skynyrd, and went on to get The Outlaws signed to Arista Records.
 He helped them achieve three Gold records and one Platinum record between 1974 and 1999, and published their hits "There Goes Another Love Song" and "Green Grass and High Tides".